 While at Stein in Holland, Erasmus wrote several impassioned letters to a young monk Servatius Rogerus.
 Even for the standards of the time, the letters were emotional – expressing a love for his fellow monk.
 Whether this relationship was ever consummated is a matter of debate.
 It may have been a platonic relationship; there is no evidence either way.

 Erasmus was a noted scholar.
 He spent hours reading and writing and became well known for his scholarship.
 In 1495, he received a stipend for the post of secretary to the Bishop of Cambrai.
 Erasmus received a special dispensation from the Pope to give up his monastic vows.
 This dispensation was later made permanent by Pope Leo X, a rare privilege for the time.

 This new post enabled Erasmus to travel to the University of Paris, which was a centre for a new, humanist, Renaissance thinking.
 Erasmus became acquainted with the leading thinkers and writers of the age.
 He also travelled extensively to England, Italy and Basel in Switzerland.
-In England, he stayed in Queens’ College, Cambridge.
+In England, he stayed at Queens’ College, Cambridge.
 Despite suffering from the cold weather, Erasmus had a productive time, becoming friends with leading intellectuals, such as Thomas More, John Colet and Thomas Linacre.
 Erasmus worked as a lecturer in Greek and was able to spend much time writing.

 In England, he gained increased inspiration to concentrate on a closer study of original Bible transcripts.
 This involved learning Greek so that he could study the Greek New Testament versions.

 Erasmus spent an intense three years of learning Greek.
-He relied much on the generosity of friends; he was so committed to studying, he turned down many positions of influence – although they would gave a stable job would, in Erasmus’ view, they would limit his scope as an independent scholar.
+He relied much on the generosity of friends; he was so committed to studying, he turned down many positions of influence – although they would give a stable job would, in Erasmus’ view, they would limit his scope as an independent scholar.

 “I am a lover of liberty.
 I will not and I cannot serve a party.”